 Marlene Dumas’ work focuses on the representation of human figures dealing with the most intense emotions and paradoxes: “Painting is about the trace of the human touch.
 It is about the skin of a surface.
 A painting is not a postcard.”
 (2)

-The exhibition catalogue will be co-edited by Palazzo Grassi – Punta della Dogana with Marsilio Editori, Venice.
+The exhibition catalogue is co-edited by Palazzo Grassi – Punta della Dogana with Marsilio Arte, Venice.

 (1) Marlene Dumas, Sweet Nothings.
 Notes and Texts, first edition Galerie Paul Andriesse and De Balie Publishers Amsterdam, 1998; and second edition (revised and expanded) Koenig Books London, 2014.

 Every Wednesday, Saturday and Sunday, from 11 am to 1 pm and from 3 pm to 5 pm, the museum interpreters are available in the museum rooms to discuss the exhibition with the visitors.